jbudynek/rugby2023/README.md

 ## 230928: box and whiskers plots!

-In the last few of days I managed to hack my way to where I wanted to go:
+In the last few days I managed to hack my way to where I wanted to go:

 - looking back in time, use an increasing quantity of data to fit a Bradley-Terry model
 - use those models to generate a few win probabilities for the same event